Complete Guide to End-to-End (E2E) Testing with Cypress: Enhance the Quality of Your Web Applications

 cy.visit('/');

-📌 You can also search directly for the type of element you want in the DOM.
+📌 You can also directly search for the type of element you want in the DOM.
 For example:

 cy.get(Input[placeholder='Username']).type('example@kranio.cl')